-Having received the report of the Secretary-General on this subject (A/C.5/39/7) submitted in response to decisions 34/438 of 17 December 1979 and 36/453 of 18 December 1981, resolution 37/129 of 17 December 1982 and decision 38/409 of 25 November 1983,
+Having received the report of the Secretary-General on this subject (A/40/471) submitted in response to decisions 34/438 of 17 December 1979 and 36/453 of 18 December 1981, resolution 37/129 of 17 December 1982 and decisions 38/409 of 25 November 1983 and 39/450 of 18 December 1984,

-Having considered the relevant parts of the report of the United Nations Joint Staff Pension Board for 1984 (A/39/9),
+Having considered the relevant parts of the report of the United Nations Joint Staff Pension Board for 1984, 73/

 - 1. Decides to amend the statute of the United Nations Administrative Tribunal, effective 1 January 1985 with respect to judgements rendered by the Tribunal thereafter, as specified in annex I A to the report of the Secretary-General; - 2.
-Requests the Administrative Tribunal of the United Nations to consider amending the rules of the Tribunal along the lines indicated in annex II A to the report of the Secretary-General; - 3.
+Requests the United Nations Administrative Tribunal to consider amending the rules of the Tribunal along the lines indicated in annex I B to the report of the Secretary-General; - 3.
 Recommends that the International Labour Organisation consider amending the statute of its Administrative Tribunal and that the Tribunal amend its rules along the lines indicated in the report of the Secretary-General; - 4.
 Decides to amend paragraph (c) of article 48 of the Regulations of the United Nations Joint Staff Pension Fund to read as follows:

 "Subject to the relevant provisions of the Statute of the Tribunal, its judgements as to any application submitted pursuant to this article shall be final and without appeal."
-70/
+74/

-5. Further recommends that organizations to which the competence of the Administrative Tribunal of the United Nations is extended pursuant to article 14 of its statute and those that accept its jurisdiction in respect of Joint Staff Pension Fund cases pursuant to the Regulations of the Fund and in response to resolution 678 (VII) of 21 December 1952 should do so also in respect of the review procedures for Tribunal judgements specified in articles 11 and 11 bis of its Statute; 71/
+5. Further recommends that organizations to which the competence of the United Nations Administrative Tribunal is extended pursuant to article 14 of its statute and those that accept its jurisdiction in respect of Joint Staff Pension Fund cases pursuant to the Regulations of the Fund and in response to resolution 678 (VII) of 21 December 1952 should do so also in respect of the review procedures for Tribunal judgements specified in articles 11 and 11 bis of its Statute; 75/

-- 6. Decides that the appointment of members of the Administrative Tribunal of the United Nations will be considered by the Sixth Committee 72/[, which should take into account the qualification of candidates to perform a judicial function and their experience with international administrative or labour questions]; 73/ - 7.
-Withdraws the recommendation set out in paragraph 2 of its resolution 957 (X), on the understanding that it is for the International Court of Justice to determine its own procedure in each particular case in accordance with its Statute and the Rules of the Court; 74/ - 8.
-Recommends that the Administrative Tribunals of the United Nations and of the International Labour Organisation continue their informal contacts, through meetings and otherwise, for the resolution of common problems and issues and for the exchange of information about their respective jurisprudence and consider the establishment of joint administrative machinery for the purpose of preparing indices or repertories of decisions; 75/ - 9.
-Requests the Secretary-General, in his capacity as Chairman of the Administrative Committee on Co-ordination, to assist the Tribunals in carrying out the recommendations set out in paragraph 8 above.
+- 6. Decides that the appointment of members of the United Nations Administrative Tribunal will be considered by the Sixth Committee 76/[, which should take into account the qualification of candidates to perform a judicial function and their experience with international administrative or labour questions]; 77/ - 7.
+Withdraws the recommendation set out in paragraph 2 of its resolution 957 (X), on the understanding that it is for the International Court of Justice to determine its own procedure in each particular case in accordance with its Statute and the Rules of the Court; 78/ - 8.
+Recommends that the Administrative Tribunals of the United Nations and of the International Labour Organisation continue their informal contacts, through meetings and otherwise, for the resolution of common problems and issues and for the exchange of information about their respective jurisprudence and consider the establishment of joint administrative machinery for the purpose of preparing indices or repertories of decisions; 79/ - 9.
+Requests the Secretary-General, in his capacity as Chairman of the Administrative Committee on Co-ordination, to assist the Tribunals in carrying out the recommendations set out in paragraph 8 above; 79/ - [10.
+Requests the Secretary-General to study the question of securing recognition by, and the enforceability through, national courts of Tribunal judgements concerning a claim by an employing organization.
+80/]